-- Thunder Boy Jr. – Sherman Alexie – A great story by a great author that I believe every father and son should have about wanting to be like dad…but doing it in his own way without losing his personal identity.
+- Thunder Boy Jr. – Sherman Alexie – A great story that I believe every father and son should have about wanting to be like dad…but doing it in his own way without losing his personal identity.
 Please check out the illustrations in this book and support the amazing Yuyi Morales who is an excellent author!

 - One Word From Sophia – Jim Averbeck – A hilarious and cute story about a little girl asking her parents for a pet giraffe…what little girl wouldn’t want a pet giraffe?